 The damage bonuses for Fire, Ice and Lightning are added on top of your dealt damage.
 If there is damage reduction against the corresponding element on the opponent side, the reduction percentage is subtracted from the elemental damage initially caused.

-When should you sacrifice?
+When should you sacrifice the Arena?

 The very first rune is gained when a total amount of about 25 million Dollars is collected.
 The value for the next rune is slightly higher, so you always have to collect a little more money until the next rune.